WisconsinAutonomous/CodingChallenges/controls_path_planning/README.md

 # Risk Aware Planning

+This is one of two options for this year's controls coding challenge.
 This problem is designed to give us an idea of how you think and program.
 It represents a realistic (albeit simplified) version of one part of the tasks our team has to achieve.
 Through this project you'll get a small taste of what working on these problems would be like, and we will get a chance to see what you're capable of.